zyzzyva99/burst.cr/README.md

 # burst.cr

 A Crystal implementation of the Burst API and related utilities.
-Heavily influenced by [pyburstlib](https://github.com/beatsbears/pyburstlib).
+Heavily influenced by [BurstLib](https://github.com/CurbShifter/BurstLib) and [pyburstlib](https://github.com/beatsbears/pyburstlib).

+Requires Crystal 0.35.0 or higher.

 ## Installation